Ventilation of Indoor Pools and Spas

 Do not presume the architect has the knowledge required to resolve or address the aspect of ventilation in a Swimming Pool / Spa enclosure as the dynamics are unique to the individual area.

 Today the concept of indoor bathing areas and the benefits to be derived from them is taken for granted.
-Unfortunately the necessity of ventilation is forgotten until all manner of problems arise, particularly those of odour.
+Unfortunately the necessity of ventilation is forgotten until all manner of problems arise.

 Deterioration of building materials, due to excessive moisture absorption is a common occurrence.
 The lack of appropriate ventilation brings about costly repairs, which could have been prevented.

 Correct ventilation of enclosure design is paramount in ensuring that the building provides the maximum benefits whilst requiring minimal maintenance.
-Too much is made of trying to have the swimming pool enclosure conform to the overall design theme of the home without appropriate consideration to the essential fundamentals as is required for wet areas, heated or otherwise.
+Too much is made of trying to have the swimming pool enclosure conform to a design theme without appropriate consideration to the essential fundamentals as is required for wet areas, heated or otherwise.

 Wet areas need continuous and effective ventilation, and in an appropriate manner.
 Fundamental to venting a pool enclosure is peripheral air entry 400 mm from ground level, and a central convergence of the air mass discharging to atmosphere.
 The higher the peripheral air ingress, the greater the incidence of moisture precipitation within the building, especially with a heated water mass.